somudatta06/radius/replit.md

 *   **PDF Generation**: `@react-pdf/renderer`, `jspdf`, `html2canvas`.

 ## Recent Updates (November 2025)
-### Comprehensive Metrics Documentation & PDF Reporting System
+### Comprehensive GEO Metrics System - Components Built (Backend Integration Pending)
-Added extensive GEO (Generative Engine Optimization) metrics documentation system with the following features:
+Created complete frontend components for an advanced GEO (Generative Engine Optimization) metrics system. **Note: These features are currently gated and not visible in the production application until backend integration is complete.** All components are production-ready and saved in the codebase at:

+**Current Status:** ✅ Frontend components complete | ⏳ Backend integration needed

 1. **Interactive Metrics Documentation**
    - InfoButton component with tooltips and detailed modal explanations for every metric